jabirali/tmux-tilish/README.md

-However, I have made some adjustments to make the keybindings more similar to `vim`: notably, using <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> instead of <kbd>j</kbd><kbd>k</kbd><kbd>l</kbd><kbd>;</kbd> for cardinal directions, and `vim`'s interpretations of what a "split" and "vsplit" is.
+However, I have made some adjustments to make the keybindings more similar to `vim`: notably, using <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> instead of <kbd>j</kbd><kbd>k</kbd><kbd>l</kbd><kbd>;</kbd> for cardinal directions, and using `vim`'s interpretations of what a "split" and "vsplit" means.
 There is also an "easy mode" available for non-`vim` users, which uses arrow keys instead of <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd>.

 The plugin has been verified to work on `tmux` v1.9, v2.6, v2.7, v2.9, and v3.0.